 What about plastic recycling?

-How to shift from single-use plastics to more durable materials?
+How can we shift from single-use plastics to more durable materials?

 1. What are single-use plastics?